CreamElDudJafar/Pokemon_GBC_Celebrations/README.md

 -CRZ-Shadows- and Yellow Legacy Team: A lot of QOL changes came from ideas or code used in there game.
 See their Github for all there amazing changes.
 - JustRegularLuna/Mateo: A lot of sprites for Pokemon and Pokeball sprites used from her amazing game RED++.
 Move Description code and others
 - THOTH33- Helping give Old Man his own palette color in the catching tutorial
+- PokeFanMarcel- For the Nurse Joy SS Anne room, LAND,WATER, ROD Pokedex Area function, Running sprites and the code to make the EXP ALL a key item that can turn on or off
 - Porygondolier- Pokedex Remember Position
 - DarthBR
 - Dreams897